pavanNPK/NPK_Interior/README.md

 # NPK Interior - E-Commerce Platform for Home Decors

 ## Overview
-**NPK Interior** is an e-commerce platform designed for Home Interior Decors, offering a seamless online shopping experience.
+**`NPK Interior`** is an e-commerce platform designed for Home Interior Decors, offering a seamless online shopping experience.
 This project is built with a modern tech stack to ensure scalability, security, and smooth performance.
 Future enhancements will include authentication, micro frontends (MFC), email log tracking, and one-to-one communication.

+## Project Structure
+### For the `user` what will be provided?

+    ├── Categories              # Added the categories & sub categories.
+    ├── Prodcuts                # Each category has its own sub category with its own products.
+    ├── Deals                   # What's on sale and special offers.
+    ├── Upcomings               # Upcoming products.
+    ├── Orders                  # Track your orders and manage your order history.
+    ├── Wishlisht & Cart        # Favorite products in wishlist and cart.
+    ├── Re-Order                # You can re-order the products.
+    ├── Pay & Rewards           # A loyalty program for customers, You will get the coins for every purchase.
+For every 100 coins you will get a reward.
+    ├── Settings                # You can manage your orders, wishlist and cart products by yourself.
+You can export your data to excel file with date range.
+    ├── Notifications           # You can receive notifications in App & Email.
+    ├── Manage Account          # You can manage your account by yourself.
+And, provided MFA (Multi-Factor Authentication).
+    └── Autentication           # Provided authentication system.

+> In the future, it might be added more features or modified.

 ## Tech Stack